DenisPolygalov/CaFFlow/README.md

 (offline and/or online) analysis of the acquired data.
 Currently however, it can be used for processing of wider range of frame streams, such as subject's behavior only, batch image/video editing etc.

+### Limitations

+As an open architecture system CaFFlow can be extended to fit various needs, but it's current implementation have certain limitations.
+Such as:

+- ROI shape expected to be more or less circular.
+Detecting ring-shaped ROIs is not supported.
+- ROI expected to be a cell body.
+Detecting Ca++ transients in dendrites/spines etc. is not supported.
+- matching ROIs across recording sessions is not __yet__ supported.
+- post-processing of the _dF/F_ traces is not __yet__ implemented.

 ### Repository layout